HTML sanitization: Implementations

 In Java (and .NET), sanitization can be achieved by using the OWASP Java HTML Sanitizer Project.

 In .NET, a number of sanitizers use the Html Agility Pack, an HTML parser.
+Another library is HtmlSanitizer.

 In JavaScript there are "JS-only" sanitizers for the back end, and browser-based implementations that use browser's own Document Object Model (DOM) parser to parse the HTML (for better performance).